intuitivenibble-del/intuitivenibble-del.github.io/terms-of-service.md

 ## 3. Description of Service

-Nibble provides a nutrition tracking and wellness application offering:
+Nouriche provides a nutrition tracking and wellness application offering:

 - Meal logging and nutrition tracking
 - Personalized wellness insights and recommendations